RenatoCamacho/perk-segmentation/README.md

 This project aims to provide critical insights for crafting a rewards program that resonates with the customer base, enhancing customer loyalty and driving the company's growth in a competitive market.

 ---
+Note to viewers: data is now inaccessible due to student subscription ending, therefore you can not RUN notebook,